Tauranga Roading Network

 - Pyes Pa Bypass - relates to number 5 on map below.
 Now completed.

 - Hairini Link - aims to reduce congestion by increasing traffic capacity along Hairini/Turret Road and Fifteenth Avenue and to improve safety including better walkways and cycleways.
 The project’s first stage has been improving the Fifteenth Avenue/Fraser Street intersection, which was upgraded early 2011.
 Future stages could include an additional bridge between Hairini Causeway and Turret Road, extra lanes for high occupancy vehicles and buses along Turret Road and Fifteenth Avenue.
-Currently underground link between Welcome Bay Road and Fifteenth Avenue is underway.
+The underground link between Welcome Bay Road has now been completed.

-- Girven Road/Maunganui Road Intersection – the design is complete and construction forecast to start later this year (2017).
+- Girven Road/Maunganui Road Intersection – the design is complete and construction has commenced.
 This is traffic flow and safety driven, and will be linked into development of new Tauranga Eastern Link (see below).
+It is estimated to be completed at the end of 2019.

-- Tauranga Eastern Link – this 23 kilometre new, four lane highway will be integral to the eastern parts of the city and will form a ‘robust’ transport network to support growth.
-The estimated cost is approximately $450 million and will be funded from tolls on the Domain Road to Paengaroa section of the highway.
-This project is now completed saving 10 – 12 minutes minimum from Paengaroa to City.
+- Tauranga Eastern Link – this 23 kilometre new, four lane highway is an integral part of access from eastern parts of the city and forms a ‘robust’ transport network to support growth.
+Its is funded from tolls on the Domain Road to Paengaroa section of the highway.
+This project is now complete saving 10 – 12 minutes minimum from Paengaroa to City.

 - Tauriko Bypass – a funding application to investigate bypass options will be considered.
 Work includes to assess the feasibility of a bypass around the existing section of the state highway which runs up the hill from Belk Road to the Tauriko service station, along the straight and down the Route K roundabout.

-- Upgrade of intersection at State Highway 2, Te Puna - This will see a roundabout improving safety at intersection with Te Puna and Minden Roads and State Highway.
-This is currently under construction.
+- Upgrade of intersection at State Highway 2, Te Puna has been completed.
+This has seen a new roundabout improving safety at intersection with Te Puna and Minden Roads and State Highway.